acaizu00/about-me-/README.md

 - i'd like to think i'm pretty easy to have a convo with. u can quite literally talk to me abt anything and i'll be happy to chat.

-- c+h encouraged/welcomed if i recognize/know u or have you added on pt.
+- c+h encouraged/welcomed if i recognize/know u or have you added on pt. if we havent talked, dont do it.

 - dont be weird and we'll be cool.

+- dont assume i ship the characters i sit as w/ my friends

 dni:

 - basic dni criteria. minor x adult shippers, zoos, yk the drill. i hide and block freely otherwise